Stair lifts are a cost-effective and construction-free way of gaining independence throughout your entire home.

 What are some stair lift safety features?

-Most stair lifts are equipped with numerous safety features to help prevent accidents or misuse, and to protect the chair from unwanted obstructions.
+Most stair lifts are equipped with numerous safety features to help prevent accidents or misuse and protect the chair from unwanted obstructions.
 These generally include sensor switches on the sides of the footrest and carriage, barrier arm safeties and swivel position safeties.
 In some models, weight sensors in the seat and special seat belts can be added that prevent usage if the user is not secured.
 Other types of safety features include leg restraints, multi-point harness seat belts and key lockout.
 Arrow Lift encourages you to make us aware of special circumstances where additional safety may be needed.

 What is the stair lift weight limit?

-How easy are stair lifts to use?
+Are stair lifts easy to use?

 Stair lifts are designed to be used by people with limited mobility.
 However, some features differ between models.
 If the user is uncomfortable bending to touch their toes, then a powered footrest fold would be beneficial.
 If the user suffers from arthritis in their hands, a slim-line or joystick control is easier to operate than a button.
 For users with lower body weakness or cognitive challenges, it can be helpful to incorporate a powered swivel feature that eliminates manually swiveling the chair at the upper landing.